 Taking sarsaparilla in low to moderate doses is generally considered safe.
 Taking too large a dose may cause digestive upset.
 Women who are pregnant or breastfeeding are advised not to take sarsaparilla at this time as well as those with asthma or kidney disease.
 Individuals taking lithium or digoxin should also avoid sarsaparilla.

-Check back soon for more about the most popular herbal remedies!
+This article has other herbal inflammation remedies and check back soon for more about the most popular herbal remedies!

 eVitamins recomienda que no confíe en la información presentada en este artículo como diagnóstico para el tratamiento de cualquier reclamo de salud.
 El contenido y la información en este sitio son para fines de referencia y no pretenden sustituir el consejo proporcionado por un médico, farmacéutico u otro profesional de la salud con licencia.
 No debe utilizar esta información como autodiagnóstico o para tratar un problema de salud o enfermedad.
 Comuníquese con su proveedor de atención médica de inmediato si sospecha que tiene un problema médico.
 La información y las declaraciones en este artículo no han sido evaluadas por la Administración de Drogas y Alimentos de los EE.
 UU.
 Y no están destinadas a diagnosticar, tratar, curar o prevenir ninguna enfermedad o afección médica. eVitamins no asume ninguna responsabilidad por inexactitudes o errores.